Finding a graduate job as an international student in the UK is painful.

 If you want more companies we suggest you use Sponsor Tier 2 to quickly and easily search for companies.

-Traditionally we have found that most jobs for international students will be in these industries, so we tend to stick to what we are good at.
+Traditionally we have found that most jobs for international students will be in these industries.

 Remember the critical question we asked you all the way back at the start of this guide?